What Is Loud Quitting and How To Address It in 2026? - RecruitBPM

 Beyond direct replacement costs, loud quitting creates hidden expenses.
 Team productivity drops during transitions.
 Training new employees requires significant time investment.
 Lost opportunities compound when positions stay vacant.

-How To Prevent Loud Quitting?
+How To Prevent Loud Quitting in 2026?

 Create safe spaces where employees share concerns without fear.
 Regular check-ins beyond annual reviews show you value ongoing dialogue.
 Anonymous feedback tools help surface issues before they escalate.